 "Of course we are," Dad says.
 "Why else would we come to Branson?"
 Dad grabs Brad around the shoulder and pulls him into his side.
 My family, you see, is obsessed with jigsaw puzzles.
 They buy a thousand-piece puzzle at a little toy store in Silver Dollar City every year and put the thing together over Thanksgiving.
 Last year was a sunset at the Grand Canyon.
 The year before that was basket full of kittens.
 The year before that had been Old Faithful erupting in the snow.
 I came back every Thanksgiving and we would sit around the dining room table for a couple of days, putting every piece together and catching up on each other's lives, after which Dad framed the puzzle and hung it with all the others on the south wall of the garage.

 "This year we're getting a duplicate, though," Mom says.
-Mom's the deputy of traditions, the one that makes sure everything runs smoothly and regularly for Dad.
-Sometimes it seems as if she doesn't believe she has any worth outside of taking care of things: giving Brad rides, picking out his clothes, making sure I'm present for everything, ensuring that no one says anything bad about Dad, explaining the tenets of Christian orthodoxy to Miriam.
-Mom's the one who first tried to convert Miriam, explaining to her that no one can live a real, satisfied life without the redeeming love of Jesus in their heart.
+Mom's the deputy of traditions, the one who makes sure everything runs smoothly and regularly for Dad.
+Sometimes it seems as if she doesn't believe she has any worth outside of taking care of things: giving Brad rides, picking out his clothes, making sure I'm present for everything, ensuring no one says anything bad about Dad, explaining the tenets of Christian orthodoxy to Miriam.
+Mom's the one who first tried to convert Miriam, explaining to her, no one can live a real, satisfied life without the redeeming love of Jesus in their heart.
 I'm praying she doesn't try it again on this trip.
-She's dutiful and cannot understand anyone that wants things for themselves, not others.
+She's dutiful and cannot understand anyone who wants things for themselves, not others.
 Since she doesn't work, she has all the time in the world to call me on a daily basis and harass me about whether or not I'm going to go to Branson in the fall.
 This process begins as early as March.
 Shortly thereafter, the threatening calls begin for Thanksgiving and Christmas.
 At Christmas, everybody has fun.
 I mean everybody.

 "Why are we getting a duplicate?"
 I say.